 Now that interstate and international travel restrictions have been lifted for fully vaccinated residents, more and more people are eager to travel domestically across the country.
 Being cooped up at home has taken a toll on so many, and we can’t think of a better way than to reconnect with nature.

-Are you stoked for your post-pandemic holiday?
 Start writing your travel bucket list, folks!
 And while you’re at it, look at our curated list of locations that you should consider for your next voyage!

 The Ritz-Carlton Langkawi, Kedah